pixel

 Juvenile Justice

-Students with disabilities who are detained or incarcerated maintain their right to a free appropriate public education (FAPE).
+Students with disabilities who are detained or incarcerated maintain their right to free appropriate public education (FAPE).
 This includes special education programs and services as specified in their Individualized Education Program (IEP).

 The ISD/RESA is responsible for ensuring eligible confined students with disabilities receive special education programs and services.
 The ISD has flexibility in determining how to meet their obligations and are responsible to meet the individual needs of eligible students.
 The ISD might collaborate with entities outside of special education, including adult education, local school districts, juvenile justice facilities, county jails, other ISDs and counties.